Who We Are, What We Do

 Athletes selected to be part of our Provincial Teams also have access to additional support based on their participation in the provincial teams programs.

 Athletics New Brunswick (ANB), in addition to its program of competitions, works with other groups in New Brunswick to provide developmental programs to young people across New Brunswick.
-These include the "Fun In Athletics" and "Run - Jump - Throw" Programs offered to municipal recreation departments and elementary schools and the "Program for middle schools.
+These include the "Intro to Athletics" and "Run Jump Throw Wheel" Programs offered to municipal recreation departments, schools and recreation organizations.
 These programs emphasize grassroots development and mass participation.

 We also play a key role in the high school (NBIAA/AISNB) competitive program and the Royal Canadian Legion Youth Track & Field Program and stand ready to assist other organizations across New Brunswick which request our assistance.

-Our year ends with Presentation of awards to outstanding individuals in all categories.
+Our year ends with an awards presentation to outstanding individuals in all categories.

 Coaches are an essential part of our sport, without whom our sport could not exist.
 Athletics New Brunswick (ANB) develops coaches through various programs such as hosting NCCP technical courses and practical clinics, seminars, and through funding to high performance coaches.
 Athletics New Brunswick selects and nominates registered coaches to both the Legion Team and our own Provincial Teams.